 Native Americans Today

-About 70 percent of Native Americans live in urban areas, according to the U.S. Census.
+Over 72 percent of Native Americans live in urban areas, according to the U.S. Census.
 Many Native people although sometimes thousands of miles away from their traditional homeland, still speak their languages or maintain ties with their reservation or Indian communities, but often with some struggle.

 Native Americans today face many different issues.
 Some are old, some are new and some are on-going.
 Use the buttons below to additional web pages that will give you an insight into a few of these issues.